Washington Crossing Open Air Theatre: Early History (1935-Late 1900s)

 As part of the Federal Theatre Project the theatre was constructed in 1935.
 Architect Aymar Embury II was responsible for its design.

 Downtown Performing Arts Center (2010–2017)

-Founded in 2001 by Virginia 'Ginny' Brennan, Downtown Performing Arts Center moved into the Open Air Theatre for the summer of 2010.
+Founded in 2001 by Virginia Brennan, Downtown Performing Arts Center moved into the Open Air Theatre for the summer of 2010.
 The company was led by Co-Artistic Directors Louis Palena and Jordan Brennan.
 During their eight-year tenure, the company produced over 50 productions.
 Amongst these were numerous World Premieres, written by playwright Louis Palena.
-In addition to their extensive list of "Mainstage" productions, the company ran a parallel programme of "Children's Theatre" shows, which were produced in a week and performed for two weekends.
+In addition to their extensive list of "Mainstage" productions, the company ran a parallel program of "Children's Theatre" shows, which were produced in a week and performed for two weekends.